ihorpadalko/docker-i386-binary/README.md

 version: 0.2.3
 commit: 9048e5e50717ea4497b757314bad98ea3763c145

 `(docker-)containerd-ctr` - A lightweight CLI to directly communicate with containerd.
-Think of it as how 'docker' is to 'dockerd'.
 version: 0.2.3
 commit: 9048e5e50717ea4497b757314bad98ea3763c145

-`(docker-)containerd-shim` - After runC actually runs the container, it exits (allowing us to not have any long-running processes responsible for our containers).
-The shim is the component which sits between containerd and runc to facilitate this.
+`(docker-)containerd-shim` - The shim is the component which sits between containerd and runc.

 `(docker-)runc` - A lightweight binary for actually running containers.
 Deals with the low-level interfacing with Linux capabilities like cgroups, namespaces, etc...
 version:    1.0.0-rc2